BrianNewton/linnaea/README.md

 ## Overview

 Linnaea was developed to provide researchers an easy-to-use tool to systematically classify vegetation in high-resolution field photos.
-This tool is funded by Natural Resources Canada and the Canadian Forestry Service.

 ## Installation